habib-chawki/issue-tracker-front/README.md

 As a user, I can create boards for my sprints organized into columns.

+## Columns:

+As a user, I can move issues between columns by dragging them, so that their status will change.

 ## Development teams

 As a user, I can manage my project's development team, by adding or removing members.